usathyan/paper-qa-ui/README.md

 - Access: http://localhost:7860
 - Requirements: Python 3.11+, Ollama running for local models (default).
 Optional cloud LLMs via OpenRouter/others if configured.

+## Screenshot of what the UI looks like

 ## 2. Document intake
 - Upload PDFs via the left panel.
 - The app copies files to `./papers/` and indexes them into an in-memory `Docs` corpus.